 The FLIR E6 is a handheld thermal imaging camera with a compact and ergonomic design which makes one-handed operation very easy.
 It has been designed while keeping portability in mind, which was definitely important considering the applications of the thermal camera.
 For example, when you are going to inspect houses, you will certainly want a device that can easily fit in your tool belt without being heavy.
 While it is lightweight (1.2lbs), it has a rugged construction and is made for use in harsh environments.
 I have dropped mine a number of times and I must say it is definitely a tough camera with amazing build quality.

 The E6 has an intuitive, user-friendly interface for measurements in MSX or thermal mode.
 The simple button navigation, on-screen settings, a focus-free lens, different measurement tools, several imaging modes and saved JPEGS make E6 very easy to operate, even with just the press of a single thumb.

 The E6 comes with 2 years warranty on parts and labor, 5 years warranty on the battery and 10 years warranty on the detector, which is the most important part of the entire camera.

-The E6 is most suited for professionals who are looking for an entry-level infrared camera for general inspections.
+The E6 is most suited for professionals who are looking for a mid-level infrared camera for general inspections.
 At this price point and with such performance, this thermal imager really stands up to the expectations.
 For many people, resolution can be an important deciding factor.
-If you are also among those, then you may consider the FLIR E8.
+If you are also among those, then you may want to consider the FLIR E8.